Cyfon7/UF-API/README.md

  * dd-mm-yyyy must be a valid date

 To see the counter of your requests add to the root url: /client/username
- * username must be de same as your X-CLIENT used at UF request
+ * username must be the same as your X-CLIENT used at UF request